Package io.helidon.webserver.cors

 The Helidon WebServer CORS API

-You can define your application's CORS behavior programmatically -- together with configuration if you want -- by:
+You can define your application's CORS behavior programmatically -- together with configuration if you want -- by:- creating a

 The next example shows creating CORS information and associating it with the path /cors3 within the app.